facebook/create-react-app/documate/docs/running-tests.md

 global.localStorage = localStorageMock;
 ```

+> Note
+>
-> Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:
+> Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:

-> ```js
+> ```jsx
 > "jest": {
 >   // ...
 >   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"